Routes API (Batch Route Calculation)

 What Routes does#

-Routes calculates one or many routes in a single request.
 Each route uses an ordered list of Location inputs and optional RouteOptions.
-You can also set a global RoutesOptions applied to all routes.
+You can also define a global RoutesOptions object that applies defaults across the full request.

 Endpoints and base URLs#

-REST (JSON)#
+REST (JSON)

 Item Value